In this article we will discuss kinematic pair and its types.

 What is a kinematic pair?

 Before going to the definition of kinematic pair, let us first understand definition of a link.

 A resistant body or a group of resistant bodies with rigid connections preventing their relative movement is known as link.

 links can be classified on the basis of their ends on which turning pairs can be placed.
-You can see types of links in the above diagram.

 Now we can move on to definition of kinematic pair.

 A kinematic pair or simply a pair is a joint of two links having relative motion between them.

 Kinematic pairs can be classified according to following three criteria

 - Nature of relative motion